glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ## Overview

 The Figgy workflow begins in the global `FiggySetup()` function, which acts as the library's main entry point.
-Inside it, you create your :Windows:, :Sections:, :Groups:, :Value: and :Decor: Widgets that shape both the visual debug interface and the underlying config data layout for your game.
+This is where you create your :Windows:, :Sections:, :Groups:, :Value: and :Decor: Widgets that shape both the :Interface: and the underlying config data layout for your game.

-Figgy's setup process is built around Widgets - modular building blocks that define what appears in your debug view and how it's reflected in your game's config data struct.
+The Setup process is built around Widgets - modular building blocks that define what appears in your debug view and how it's reflected in your game's config data struct.

 ---